hervenivon/awesome-discoveries/docs/ideas/README.md

 ---
-description: 'All the ideas I have that I certainly won't develop'
+description: 'All the ideas I have that are not secret 😉'
 ---

 # Ideas 💡